-The Bank has established an Information Security Risk unit reporting to the Chief Risk Officer.
-This unit provides assurance that the Bank's Infrastructure is secure and is compliant with Information Security/ Cybersecurity Policies by undertaking monitoring of information flows, data risk management and access management over SABB's core systems.
+The Bank has established an Information Security Risk unit reporting to the CRO.
+This unit provides assurance that the Bank's Infrastructure is secure and is compliant with Information Security/ Cybersecurity Policies by undertaking monitoring of information flows, data risk management and access management over SAB's core systems.

-Cybersecurity risk is the probability of exposure or loss resulting from a cyber-attack or data breach on SABB.
+Cybersecurity risk is the probability of exposure or loss resulting from a cyber-attack or data breach on SAB.
 We continue to strengthen our cyber-control framework and improve our resilience and cybersecurity capabilities, including threat detection and analysis, access control, payment systems controls, data protection, network controls and back-up and recovery.
 Cyber risk is a priority area for the Bank and is routinely reported at both the RMC and BRC to ensure appropriate visibility, governance, and executive support for our ongoing cybersecurity programme.

-From a cybersecurity regulatory point of view, SABB is focused on maintaining compliance with frameworks & initiatives introduced by Saudi Central Bank (SAMA) and National Cybersecurity Authority (NCA) which helps further improve SABB's overall cybersecurity posture.
-This year, SABB has once again achieved Payment Card Industry Data Security Standard (PCI DSS) certification.
-Furthermore, a continuous cybersecurity awareness programme is in place with an engaging security awareness campaign to further enhance employee & customer awareness and provide protection against potential cyber risks.
-Data Loss Prevention (DLP) policies have improved to monitor and control the movement of SABB information, and deploy preventative controls to mitigate any data security breach.
+From a cybersecurity regulatory point of view, SAB is focused on maintaining compliance with frameworks & initiatives introduced by Saudi Central Bank (SAMA) and National Cybersecurity Authority (NCA) which helps further improve SAB's overall cybersecurity posture.
+Data Loss Prevention (DLP) policies have improved to monitor and control the movement of SAB information, and deploy preventative controls to mitigate any data security breach.
 Access Management Control continues to ensure protection of information assets from unauthorized users, including access control review (access recertification) to bank systems & users.